CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 INSERT INTO dbo.Agent (Id, AccountId, ApiKey, LastPing) VALUES (@AgentId, @OrganizationId, @AgentToken, @DateTimeMin);
 ```

-Then, set the `AgentToken` value in the `container.config`.
+After you have done this, copy the API Token you entered above, then set the `AgentToken` value in the `container.config` of the file you downloaded above.

 ### Deploying Crawlers
-In order to deploy a crawler, you will need to have a crawler assembly files either from Azure DevOps artifacts or by building a crawler locally.
+In order to deploy a crawler into an agent you will need to have the crawler assembly files (Dll's) either from a Nuget Package or by compiling and building a crawler locally on your developer machine.

 Assemblies required:
 * CluedIn.Crawling._CrawlerName_
 * CluedIn.Crawling._CrawlerName_.Core
 * CluedIn.Crawling._CrawlerName_.Infrastructure

-!!! _Note, that Provider project is not required because Provider is registereted in the cloud WebApi instance.
-Everything that is contained in the Provider project will be executed from the cluster_
+!!! _Note, that Provider project is not required in the agent because the Provider is registereted in the cloud WebApi instance.
+Everything that is contained in the Provider project will be executed from the cluster itself_

-!! _Ensure that all of the dependencies needed by your crawler are also deployed along with the crawler assemblies._
+!! _Ensure that all of the dependencies needed by your crawler are also deployed along with the crawler assemblies e.g. Nuget Dependencies._

 Crawler assemblies needs to be moved into `<agent-root>/Agent` folder and will be picked up once the Agent is started.

-On the cluster, you only need to deploy the `Provider` project's NuGet package.
-Parts responsible for crawling will be executed by the agent.
+On the cluster, you only need to deploy the `Provider` project's NuGet package parts responsible for your crawler that will be executed by the agent.

 ### Running the agent
 Running the agent is as simple as starting `CluedIn.Server.Host.exe` file.
-You will see an output where your agent is trying to load the assemblies and connct to the cluster.
+You will see an output where your agent is trying to load the assemblies and connect to the cluster.
 Make sure there is nothing blocking the call getting to the API server networking-wise.
+You can now login to CluedIn and add your integration and the actual crawling of data will be then done through the Agent instead of the CluedIn server in the Kubernetes cluster.

+You can also register this as a Windows Service so that it can be automatically restarted if the Windows VM is to restart.
+You can use this guide here on how to setup a Windows Service: [Here](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/how-to-install-and-uninstall-services)